Mo Abudu: EbonyLife

+Partnerships
-In February 2020, a new partnership between EbonyLife TV and Netflix was announced.
-The streaming giant acquired EbonyLife's drama series: Castle & Castle, Fifty, Sons of the Caliphate, On the Real, and The Governor, along with a reality show, The Dating Game and feature film, The Royal Hibiscus Hotel.

-Netflix signed a new deal with EbonyLife in June 2020.
-According to the deal, she is to work with the teams at Netflix to create two original series as well as multiple Netflix-branded films.
-Among the highlights will be a film adaptation of Death and the King’s Horseman, a play by Nobel Prize winner Wole Soyinka, and a series based on Lola Shoneyin’s best-selling debut novel, The Secret Lives of Baba Segi’s Wives.
+In February 2020, a new partnership between EbonyLife Media and Netflix was announced.
+Netflix acquired EbonyLife's drama series: Castle & Castle, Fifty, Sons of the Caliphate, On the Real and The Governor, along with a reality show, The Dating Game, and the feature film The Royal Hibiscus Hotel.
+Netflix also signed a new deal with EbonyLife on 12 June 2020.
+According to the deal, she is to work with the teams at Netflix to create two original series and multiple Netflix-branded films.
+A film adaptation of Death and the King's Horseman and a series based on Lola Shoneyin's debut, The Secret Lives of Baba Segi's Wives, were announced.
+In September 2020, Netflix launched a movie titled Òlòtūré.

-In December 2019, Mo Abudu opened Ebonylife Place, a lifestyle and entertainment resort located on Victoria Island, Lagos.
-On 12 June 2020, Mo Abudu partnered with U.S.-based streaming company Netflix to create two new TV series and several films.
-On 4 February 2021, she signed Nigeria's first look deal, The deal expands on a partnership struck with Sony in 2018 and adds to a multi-title deal the company has with Netflix.
-On 17 February 2021, it was announced that Ebony Life partners with Will Smith and Jada Pinkett Smith's Westbrook Studios to produce a slate of film and television projects each connected to the African continent.
+On 4 February 2021, she signed a partnership with Sony in 2018.
+On 17 February 2021, it was announced that EbonyLife partnered with Will Smith and Jada Pinkett Smith's Westbrook Studios to produce a slate of film and television projects.

-In September 2020, Netflix launched a movie titled 'Oloture', a story by Mo Abudu which was a powerful art-nouneau-style movie.
-The movie was shot in Lagos and mainly centred around human trafficking in Nigeria.
-Talking about the movie, she said "Òlòtūré explores a world very few people know anything about, and that had to be dealt with in a particular way," she added "It’s not a documentary, but it addresses real issues most of our society doesn’t see, harnessing the talents of some of the country’s top actors and filmmakers to produce a film that is both intelligent and profound – and breaks bold new genre and stylistic ground for Nollywood."